Thursday, March 20, 2014

 Saturday, March 1, 2014

-Slate: Opinion: Helen Bera: Against Solitary Confinement: States Finding it Impractical as well as Immoral
+Slate Magazine: Helen Bera: Against Solitary Confinement: States Finding it Impractical As Well As Immoral

 The current use of the process of solitary confinement in U.S. prisons is deplorable.
 There are no guidelines relating the length of confinement to severity of offense.
 The process is used at the discretion of onsite officials.
 This results in wide variations with some cruel and counterproductive results.
 Indefinite solitary confinement is simply inhumane and can only intensify anti-social tendencies in inmates suffering any psychological disturbance.